 The following countries can take part in certain Actions under Erasmus+, subject to specific criteria or conditions.

 |Eastern Partnership Countries:||Armenia, Azerbaijan, Belarus, Georgia, Moldova, Territory of Ukraine as recognised by international law|

 |South-Mediterranean countries:||Algeria, Egypt, Israel, Jordan, Lebanon, Libya, Morocco, Palestine, Syria, Tunisia|

 |Russian Federation:||Territory of Russia as recognised by international law|

 Switzerland is participating as a Partner Country under Erasmus+.

 All other countries in the world are able to participate in some Actions under Erasmus+ but only under certain circumstances.
-This includes the new International Credit Mobility activity for higher education.
 Detailed criteria for eligibility can be found on pages 21-23 of the 2017 Programme guide (version 2).
 For specific information about eligible countries for International Credit Mobility (ICM) activities, please refer to the ICM webpage.